michstrauch/CoMOLA/README.md

 5 5 6 6 3 4 7 5 1 1
 2 2 6 6 3 4 7 3 3 3
 2 6 7 7 3 2 2 1 1 1</pre>
 This example shows a land use map with 8 land use classes distributed over 100 raster cells.
-For this example map (and the transition matrix given below) CoMOLA would generate a patch ID map with 39 different patches.
+For this example map (and the transition matrix given below) CoMOLA would generate a patch ID map with 39 different patches as shown below.

+Automatically generated patch ID map (if not pre-defined by user): <pre>
+ncols         10
+nrows         10
+xllcorner     4376461.4080843
+yllcorner     5553063.2189224
+cellsize      75
+NODATA_value  -2
+1 2 2 3 3 4 4 5 6 6
+7 2 2 3 8 8 9 10 11 0
+7 12 3 3 13 13 9 9 14 14
+15 12 16 16 0 0 17 17 17 17
+15 18 18 19 20 0 0 21 22 22
+23 18 18 24 25 0 0 21 22 26
+27 28 28 28 25 0 29 30 22 26
+27 27 31 31 32 33 29 30 26 26
+34 34 31 31 32 33 29 35 35 35
+34 36 37 37 32 38 38 39 39 39</pre>

 The patch ID map is then encoded as a string of integers (each value is called a gene, representing the land use of a patch) to form the genome of the start individual, i.e. the first individual of the initial population.

-__Patch ID map (optional)__
+__Pre-defined patch ID map (optional)__

-If appropriate provide your own Patch ID map as ascii file to delineate the spatial optimization units as needed in your specific case (with consecutive integer values representing the different patches, starting with value 1).
+If appropriate provide your own patch ID map as ascii file to delineate the spatial optimization units as needed in your specific case (with consecutive integer values representing the different patches, starting with value 1).
 For a cell-level optimization, an individual ID must be assigned to each cell.
 The spatial resolution must be the same as for the land use map.
 A value of 0 defines patches with a static land use.
 Whether a land use class is static or not must be also defined in the transition matrix (see below).
 Static land use classes will be excluded from the optimization.

 Example *(patch\_IDmap\_eachcell\_constraint.asc)*: <pre>
 ncols         10